London Eye Observation Wheel - London

 Westminster, Waterloo or Embankment

-The London Eye is located on the South Bank of the River Thames, opposite the Houses of Parliament.
+The London Eye is located London’s Jubilee Gardens, on the South Bank of the River Thames, opposite the Houses of Parliament.
 The Ticket Office is located inside the County Hall building, next to the London Eye.
-Visit their website for more info on tickets, private capsules, Fast Track “skip-the-line tickets” and schedules.
+Visit their website for more info on tickets, private capsules, Fast Track (Skip-the-Line) tickets and schedules.

 Book London Sightseeing Tours, Day Trips and Fun Things To Do